 The Peterborough Petes Hockey Club prides itself on education.
 100% of Petes players attend school at some level, whether it be Thomas A. Stewart Secondary School, Fleming College, or Trent University.
-95% of all OHL players attend high school, college, or university.

 Being centrally located in Ontario, the Petes are fortunate to have a travel schedule that allows all players to regularly attend school.
 The OHL is primarily a weekend league with 90% of games being scheduled between Thursday and Sunday.
 With a 68 game unbalanced regular season schedule, and a two-conference, four-division format, the Ontario Hockey League has taken steps to minimize the number of school days missed, maximizing opportunity for the student athlete.
 Last season, Petes players missed just five full days of school due to hockey, one of the lowest numbers in the OHL.